How to Grow and Care for Rubber Tree (Ficus elastica)

 A close up horizontal image of a Ficus elastica 'Burgundy' isolated on a white background.

-As plants of the ‘Burgundy’ variety mature, their leaves, branches, and trunks range from the deepest green and burgundy to almost black, sometimes with red midribs and scarlet-sheathed new growth.
+As ‘Burgundy’ matures, the leaves, branches, and trunks range from the deepest green and burgundy to almost black, sometimes with red midribs and scarlet-sheathed new growth.

 Doescheri